-This study identifies the EPHB4 receptor tyrosine kinase as a critical regulator of early lymphatic vessel development and a novel causative gene for LRHF and primary lymphedema.
-We have shown here that kinase inactivating mutations in EPHB4 can produce a lymphatic phenotype in humans that can be classified as LRHF/GLD.
+This study identifies the EPHB4 receptor tyrosine kinase as a critical regulator of early lymphatic vessel development and a causative gene for LRHF and primary lymphedema.
+We have shown here that kinase-inactivating mutations in EPHB4 can produce a lymphatic phenotype in humans that can be classified as LRHF/ GLD.
 However, this phenotype shows highly variable expression.
-Some individuals present with severe in utero swelling, which may cause perinatal demise (or fully resolve to become completely asymptomatic), others with no edema but only an atrial septal defect.
-It can be distinguished from the majority of Hennekam Syndrome cases, where the swelling presents in the antenatal period but persists throughout life (3-5).
-The large number of miscarriages in GLDNOR may well be related to this disorder.
-In this regard, it is of interest that EphB4 and ephrin-B2 have been shown to be instrumental in the human placental development (18).
-Invasive cytotrophoblasts uses the EPHB4 expression on veins to ensure that migration of these cells into EPHB4 expressing uterine veins is limited and instead biased toward the arterial side of the circulation (19).
+Some individuals present with severe in utero swelling, which may cause perinatal demise (or fully resolve to become completely asymptomatic), others with no edema but only an ASD.
+This phenotype can be distinguished from the majority of Hennekam syndrome cases, in which the swelling presents in the antenatal period but persists throughout life (3-5).
+The large number of miscarriages in $\operatorname{GLD}{\operatorname{NOR}}$ may well be related to this disorder.
+In this regard, it is of interest that EPHB4 and Ephrin B2 have been shown to be instrumental in human placental development (18).
+Invasive cytotrophoblasts use the EPHB4 expression on veins to ensure that migration of these cells into EPHB4-expressing uterine veins is limited and instead biased toward the arterial side of the circulation (19).
 Expression of EPHB4 at half the levels normally encountered may disturb the complex migration patterns seen in the process of placentation.
-A failure of the invasive cytotrophoblasts to take on an arterial phenotype is suspected to lead to the loss of pregnancy during the late first or early second trimester (19).
-Perinatal deaths were also of a higher frequency in the autosomal recessive form of LRHF/GLD caused by PIEZO1 mutations but, in this condition, were probably related to the hydrops fetalis (6).
+A failure of the invasive cytotrophoblasts to take on an arterial phenotype is suspected as leading to the loss of pregnancy during the late first or early second trimester (19).